-4 More detail on these results is available in the 2019-2020 GFF Annual Report, available at https://www.globalfinancingfacility.org/sites/gff_new/GFF-annual-report-2020/.
+4 More detail on these results is available in the GFF Annual Reports available at www.globalfinancingfacility.org.
 In line with the GFF's collaborative, country-led approach, these results map to the GFF Logic Framework and are attributable to the combined efforts of governments and the organizations that make up the GFF partnership, with catalytic support from the GFF Trust Fund and Secretariat.

-countries with the necessary fiscal space have prioritized this area of engagement-with GFF support-which includes advocacy, evidence generation, capacity building and the use of financial incentives to protect and/or increase national health budgets.
+13. Before COVID-19, there had also been promising results in prioritizing and increasing domestic resource mobilization for women's, children's and adolescents' health in several GFF partner countries.
+GFF partner countries with the necessary fiscal space have prioritized this area of engagement with GFF support, which includes advocacy, evidence generation, capacity building and the use of financial incentives to protect and/or increase national health budgets.
 As a result of key financing reforms, Kenya increased its budget allocation to health in 43 out of 47 counties.
 From 2017 to 2019, all counties increased their health budgets to at least 20 percent of their total budget, to reach their subnational target.
 In the Democratic Republic of Congo, where the GFF has supported evidence generation, technical assistance, capacity building and better public financial management, the share of government resources allocated to health increased from 6.9 percent in 2016 to 10 percent in 2019.
 In Ethiopia, domestic budget resources to support the investment case increased by 10 percent between 2018/19 and 2019/20.

-GFF support has also enabled partner countries to identify and implement data collection and system reforms that benefit the health of women, children and adolescents.
+14. GFF support has also enabled partner countries to identify and implement data collection and system reforms that benefit the health of women, children and adolescents.
 For example, Ethiopia has shown significant increases in data completeness and timeliness of its health management information system from 68 percent in 2016 to 84 percent in 2018.
-A total of 12 GFF partner countries have allocated financing for strengthening their civil registration and vital statistics (CRVS) systems, resulting in improvements such as decentralization of civil registration services, standardization of registration tools and processes, and more officials trained.
+A total of 12 GFF partner countries have allocated financing for strengthening their civil registration and vital statistics (CRVS) systems, resulting in improvements such as decentralization of civil registration services, standardization of registration tools and processes and more officials trained.
 The GFF has also enabled marked improvements in the supply chain in Tanzania, with increases in availability of 10 tracer medicines from 60 percent in 2016 to 96 percent in 2019.

-In countries where the GFF has been engaged long enough to affect such changes, positive trends in outcome indicators for under-five mortality, child growth and adolescent pregnancy have emerged.
-Indeed, all eight partner countries with effective GFF operations for more than three years show progress against indicators for under-five mortality, child growth, institutional delivery coverage, adolescent pregnancy and family planning coverage.
-There were also moderate improvements in reducing the prevalence of child stunting and wasting.
+15. In countries where the GFF has been engaged long enough to affect such changes, there are positive trends in outcome indicators for under-five mortality, child growth and adolescent pregnancy.5 Indeed, all eight partner countries6 with effective GFF operations for more than three years show progress against indicators for under-five mortality, child growth, institutional delivery coverage, adolescent pregnancy and family planning coverage.
+There were also moderate improvements on reducing the prevalence of child stunting and wasting.
 Maternal mortality appears to be falling in most countries, although a lack of recent data in several countries, along with the absence of quality death registration systems, remain a key barrier to effective reporting.
 At the same time, recent progress in reducing neonatal mortality and increasing immunization coverage appears to be stalling.